Q&A: Can a manager covertly record an employee’s disciplinary meeting?

 Louise Singh is a Professional Support Lawyer supporting the national Employment Pensions and Immigration team and is based in Liverpool.
 If you have any questions, please do not hesitate to contact Louise or speak to your usual Weightmans advisor.

-Refresh your knowledge of data protection rules with our GDPR Countdown and get in touch if you need any further information.
+Refresh your knowledge of data protection rules with our Employer's guide to GDPR and get in touch if you need any further information.